MayamaTakeshi/unimrcp_experiments/README.md

 These are MRCP clients that come as part of unimrcp.

-Switch to the window "bin+sngrep2" and start umc like this:
+Switch to the window "bin+sngrep2" and start umc this way:
 ```
-cd /usr/local/unimrcp/bin
 ./umc
 ```
 Then execute commands like: